Hutchison China Meditech Limited: Director's Share Dealing |

-: Hutchison China MediTech Limited ("Chi-Med") (AIM/Nasdaq: HCM) has received notification that Mr Simon To, Executive Director and Chairman, purchased a total of 52,161 American Depositary Shares of the Company ("ADSs", each representing one half of one ordinary share of US$1.00 each in the capital of Chi-Med ("Ordinary Share")) at an average price of US$14.18 per ADS on December 9, 2016, December 12, 2016 and December 13, 2016.
+: Hutchison China MediTech Limited ("Chi-Med") (AIM/Nasdaq: HCM) has received notification that Mr Simon To, Executive Director and Chairman, purchased a total of 17,839 American Depositary Shares of the Company ("ADSs", each representing one half of one ordinary share of US$1.00 each in the capital of Chi-Med ("Ordinary Share")) at an average price of US$14.45 per ADS on December 15, 2016 and December 16, 2016.

 The notification set out below is provided in accordance with the requirements of the EU Market Abuse Regulation.